Multi-Carrier Agile Phased Array Radar: WMAR

-Collecting radar returns from $N$ pulses and $L$ elements at the same CRC yields a data cube $\bm Y_{\rm W} \in \mathbb{C}^{L \!\times\!
+Collecting radar returns from $N$ pulses and $L$ elements at the same \ac{crc} yields a data cube $\bm Y_{\rm W} \in \mathbb{C}^{L \!\times\!
 N\! \times\!
 K}$ with entries

-where $i$ is the CRC index.
+where $i$ is the \ac{crc} index.
 The data cube $\bm Y_{\rm W}$ is processed to estimate the refined range information, Doppler, and angle of the scattering point.
-Data cubes from different CRCs are processed identically and separately.
+Data cubes from different \ac{crc}s are processed identically and separately.

 Finally, we formulate how the unknown parameters of the targets are embedded in the processed data cube $\bm Y_{\rm W}$.
 To that aim, define $\delta_r := r(0)-ic/2f_s$ as the high-range resolution distance, $c_{n,k} := (\Omega_{n,k}-f_c)/\Delta f \in \mySet{M}$ as the carrier frequency index, and $\zeta_{n,k} = \Omega_{n,k}/f_c$ as the relative frequency factor.
-Then, denoting by $\tilde{\beta} := \beta e^{-j4\pi f_c \delta_r/c}$, $\tilde{r} := -4\pi \Delta f \delta_r/c$ and $\tilde{v} := -4\pi f_c v T_r/c$ the generalized scattering intensity, and the normalized range and velocity, respectively, and substituting \eqref{eqn:RadarRx1W} into \eqref{eq:data_cube}, we have that The unknown parameters in \eqref{eq:data_cube2} are $\tilde{\beta} $, $\tilde{r}$, $\tilde{v}$ and $(\sin \vartheta, \delta_{\vartheta})$, which are used to reveal the scattering intensity $|\beta|$, HRR range $r(0)$, velocity $v$ and angle $\vartheta$ of the target.
+Then, denoting by $\tilde{\beta} := \beta e^{-j4\pi f_c \delta_r/c}$, $\tilde{r} := -4\pi \Delta f \delta_r/c$ and $\tilde{v} := -4\pi f_c v T_r/c$ the generalized scattering intensity, and the normalized range and velocity, respectively, and substituting \eqref{eqn:RadarRx1W} into \eqref{eq:data_cube}, we have that The unknown parameters in \eqref{eq:data_cube2} are $\tilde{\beta} $, $\tilde{r}$, $\tilde{v}$ and $(\sin \vartheta, \delta_{\vartheta})$, which are used to reveal the scattering intensity $|\beta|$, \ac{hrr} range $r(0)$, velocity $v$ and angle $\vartheta$ of the target.

 The above model can be naturally extended to noisy multiple scatterers.
-When there are $S$ scattering points inside the CRC instead of a single one as assumed previously, the received signal is a summation of returns from all these points corrupted by additive noise, denoted by $\bm N \in \mathbb{C}^{L \times N \times K}$.
+When there are $S$ scattering points inside the \ac{crc} instead of a single one as assumed previously, the received signal is a summation of returns from all these points corrupted by additive noise, denoted by $\bm N \in \mathbb{C}^{L \times N \times K}$.
 Following \eqref{eq:data_cube2}, the entries of the data matrix are where $\{\tilde{\beta}_s\}$, $\{\tilde{r}_s\}$, $\{\tilde{v}_s\}$ and $\{\vartheta_s\}$ represent the sets of factors of scattering coefficients, ranges, velocities, and angles of the $S$ scattering points, respectively, which are unknown and should be estimated.
 A method for recovering these parameters from the data cube $ \bm Y_{\rm W}$ is detailed in Section \ref{sec:signalprocessing}.